What to do in 5 days in Venice? Discover with us the perfect itinerary to enjoy the best of this unique city, with the desire to return.

 The first day flew by, but Venice is like that.

 After a good breakfast, the second day begins with a visit to Cà Rezzonico.
 We are in the Dorsoduro district, on the fascinating Grand Canal, which you will pass through more than once.
 To get around Venice by vaporetto, it will be worth adding this option to the Venice Pass, which will give you free access to public transport.
-Cà Rezzonico is one of the most famous palaces in Venice, inside there is the museum of the Venetian eighteenth century, a real journey to discover the masterpieces of a crucial historical period for Venice.
+Cà Rezzonico is one of the most famous palaces in Venice and hosts the museum of the Venetian eighteenth century, a real journey to discover the masterpieces of a crucial historical period for Venice.

 On the other side of the Grand Canal, a vaporetto stop (S. Angelo stop) we find Palazzo Mocenigo, a museum dedicated to the history of fashion, documenting the expertise of Venetian craftsmen and the refined and luxurious elegance for which the Venetians were famous.
 Recently opened, a new section dedicated to perfume highlights the fundamental role of Venice in the origins of this aesthetic, cosmetic and entrepreneurial tradition.

 From Palazzo Mocenigo, we advise you to walk up to the most famous bridge in Venice: Rialto.
 The bridge and the adjacent area of the market represent the oldest part of Venice, the one that for years has been the hub of the lagoon economy.
-The market is a very colorful place, open every day, this market has very ancient origins starting from 1097.
+The market has very ancient origins (it dates back to 1097) and is a vibrant, colorful place, open every day,

-On the third day we advise you to move to the Cannaregio district, perhaps the most authentic part of the city, it is in fact here that most of the Venetians live, it is the largest district in the city and occupies the part of the city north of the Grand Canal.
+It is the largest district and occupies the part of the city north of the Grand Canal.
 The name seems to derive from the vast reeds that occupied this area when it was still uninhabited.
 In this district we find the ghetto, a neighborhood where Jews were forced to live during the period of the Venetian Republic.
-The Ghetto of Venice is the first ghetto in Europe and there are five synagogues.
+The Ghetto of Venice counts five synagogues, it's the first ghetto in Europe and one of the most beautiful Italian Jewish neighbourhood.

 In the Cannaregio district you are in a strategic position to embark for the islands of Murano, Burano and Torcello.
 Visiting these islands is an experience not to be missed, each of them has a unique character.
 Murano is one of the most visited islands in the lagoon and is very famous for its blown glass.
 Walking you can look out and watch the work of one of the many glass masters along the way.
 Not to be missed is the Murano Glass Museum, which retraces seven hundred years of history of Murano glass chronologically, through pieces produced from the fourteenth century to the present day.